Equidimensional Isometric Extensions: Introduction

 In this article we analyze the problem of extending a given smooth isometric immersion $f:\Sigma\to \R^q$ of a hypersurface $\Sigma\subset (M^n,g)$ into $\R^q$ equipped with the standard Euclidean metric $g_0=\langle\cdot\,,\cdot\rangle$ in the equidimensional case $q=n$, i.e.\ we will look for a map $v:U\to\R^n$ satisfying

 where $U\subset M$ is a neighborhood of a point in $\Sigma$.
-For high codimension, Jacobowitz (see \cite{jacobowitz}) established conditions on $\Sigma$ and $f$ such that the problem \eqref{dissproblem} admits an analytic $(q\geqslant n(n+1)/2)$ respectively smooth $(q\geqslant n(n+3)/2)$ solution.
-He also provided a curvature-obstruction to the existence of $C^2$-solutions to \eqref{dissproblem}.
-In \cite{wasem} it is proven that this obstruction is also an obstruction to $C^1$-solutions and in the present paper we will prove along the same lines that it is also an obstruction to Lipschitz-solutions (Proposition \ref{lipschitzobstruction}).
-However, restricting the neighborhood $U$ to one side of $\Sigma$ only, one can hope to construct \emph{one-sided} solutions at low regularity, where curvature does not exist.
-It is possible to construct \emph{one-sided isometric $C^1$-extensions} that satisfy a $C^0$-dense parametric $h$-principle in codimension greater than one i.e.\ if $q\geqslant n+1$ (see \cite{wasem}).\\ \\ This type of flexibility is not expected in the equidimensional case since the classical Liouville Theorem (see for example \cite[p.
-30-31]{ciarlet}) implies that any two images of isometric $C^1$-immersions into Euclidean space are congruent, so even if $g$ is flat, there will not be $C^1$-solutions to \eqref{dissproblem} in general.
+For high codimension, Jacobowitz established in \cite{jacobowitz} conditions on $\Sigma$ and $f$ such that problem \eqref{dissproblem} admits an analytic $(q\geqslant n(n+1)/2)$ respectively smooth $(q\geqslant n(n+3)/2)$ solution.
+He also provided a curvature obstruction to the existence of $C^2$-solutions to \eqref{dissproblem}.
+In \cite{wasem} it is proven that this obstruction is also an obstruction to $C^1$-solutions and in the present paper we will prove along the same lines that it is also an obstruction to Lipschitz solutions (Proposition \ref{lipschitzobstruction}).
+However, restricting the neighborhood $U$ to one side of $\Sigma$ only, one can hope to construct one-sided solutions of low regularity, where curvature does not exist.
+Using a Nash-Kuiper iteration, it is possible to construct \emph{one-sided isometric $C^1$-extensions} that satisfy a $C^0$-dense parametric $h$-principle in codimension greater than one i.e.\ if $q\geqslant n+1$ (see \cite{wasem}).
+Very recently, this result has been significantly improved by Cao and Sz\'ekelyhidi to extensions of class $C^{1,\alpha}$ for $\alpha < 1/(n(n+1)+1)$ in \cite{caolaszlo}.
+It is worth noticing that the improvement from $C^1$ to $C^{1,\alpha}$ needs a substantially more sophisticated iteration than the one used in \cite{wasem} and that the optimal regularity for this type of result is still open. \\ \\ This type of aforementioned flexibility is not expected in the equidimensional case since the classical Liouville theorem (see for example \cite[pp.\ 30-31]{ciarlet}) implies that any two images of isometric $C^1$-immersions into Euclidean space are congruent, so even if $g$ is flat, there will not be $C^1$-solutions to \eqref{dissproblem} in general.
 In this case, it seems natural to relax the regularity and consider piecewise $C^1$-maps (think of folding a piece of paper).
 Indeed, Dacorogna, Marcellini and Paolini (\cite{dacorogna1}, \cite{dacorogna2}) constructed piecewise isometric $C^1$-immersions from a flat square into $\R^2$ mapping the boundary to a single point.\\ \\ It is remarkable that for general metrics, there is a curvature obstruction even at low regularity in the equidimensional case.
 We will show that there are no differentiable isometric extensions if $g$ is not flat (Proposition \ref{c1curvature}).
-Hence we will further relax the regularity and focus on Lipschitz-maps instead.
-Problem \eqref{dissproblem} is replaced by the problem of finding a Lipschitz map $v:U\to\R^n$ that satisfies
+Hence we will further relax the regularity and focus on Lipschitz maps instead.
+Problem \eqref{dissproblem} is replaced thus by the problem of finding a Lipschitz map $v:U\to\R^n$ that satisfies